Territories of the United States: Minor Outlying Islands

-Disputed
+Claimed territories

-The following three territories are claimed by multiple countries (including the United States), and are not included in ISO 3166-2:UM.
+The following two territories are claimed by multiple countries (including the United States) and are not included in ISO 3166-2:UM.
 However, they are sometimes grouped with the U.S. Minor Outlying Islands.
 According to the GAO, "the United States conducts maritime law enforcement operations in and around Serranilla Bank and Bajo Nuevo [Bank] consistent with U.S. sovereignty claims."

 Incorporated vs. unincorporated territories

-Pursuant to a series of Supreme Court rulings, Congress decides whether a territory is incorporated or unincorporated.
+Pursuant to a series of Supreme Court rulings, Congress decides whether a U.S. territory is incorporated or unincorporated.
 The U.S. Constitution applies to each incorporated territory (including its local government and inhabitants) as it applies to the local governments and residents of a state.
-Incorporated territories are considered to be integral parts of the U.S., rather than possessions.
+The singular incorporated territory (also known as a Territory, distinct from territory) of the U.S., Palmyra Atoll, is an insular part of the U.S. (neither a part of one of the several States nor a Federal district), but is not a possession.

 In unincorporated territories, "fundamental rights apply as a matter of law, but other constitutional rights are not available", raising concerns about how citizens in these territories can influence politics in the United States.
 Selected constitutional provisions apply, depending on congressional acts and judicial rulings according to U.S. constitutional practice, local tradition, and law.
 As a result, these territories are often considered colonies of the United States.

 All modern inhabited territories under the control of the federal government can be considered as part of the "United States" for purposes of law as defined in specific legislation.
 However, the judicial term "unincorporated" was coined to legitimize the late-19th-century territorial acquisitions without citizenship and their administration without constitutional protections temporarily until Congress made other provisions.
 The case law allowed Congress to impose discriminatory tax regimes with the effect of a protective tariff upon territorial regions which were not domestic states.
 In 2022, the United States Supreme Court in United States v.
 Vaello Madero held that the territorial clause of the constitution allowed wide congressional latitude in mandating "reasonable" tax and benefit schemes in Puerto Rico and the other territories, which are different from the states, but did not address the incorporated/unincorporated distinction.
-In a concurrence, one of the justices opined that it was time to overrule the incorporation doctrine, as wrongly decided and founded in racism.
+In a concurrence with the court's overall ruling on the propriety of the differential tax structures, one of the justices opined that it was time to overrule the doctrine of unincorporated territories, as wrongly decided and founded in racism; the dissent agreed with this view.